-Sr. .
-Point of Co-operative Society Partnership fi Partnership firm No Distinction 1 Meaning It is voluntary association of individuals which is formed for providing services to members When two or more persons join hands to undertake certain activities with the objective of earning profits, it is called a partnership firm.
+Sr. Point of Co-operative Society Partnership firm No Distinction 1 Meaning It is voluntary association of individuals which is formed for providing services to members When two or more persons join hands to undertake certain activities with the objective of earning profits, it is called a partnership firm.
 2 Motive The main motive is to provide services to its members The main motive is to earn profits.
 3 Membership A minimum of ten members are required to form a co- operative society.
 No maximum limit.
 A minimum of 2 members are required to form a partnership firm.
 However the maximum limit is 10 for banking business and 20 for non banking business 4 Transferability of shares Shares can be transferred in favour of the society at any time by the members No partner can transfer his share in favour of others without the consent of other partners 5 Legal status Co-operative society enjoys an independent legal status different from its members.
-Herein a construction of the status of the 6 Registration Registration of co-operative society is compulsory under State Co-operative SocietyRegistration of partnership firm is optional.
-Registration i compulsory in the state of Maharashtra.
-7 Management The general body elects the managing committee which looks into the management of co-operative societyThe partners themselves manage the partnership f 8 Secrecy There is no secrecy as members are more and books of accounts have to be published Secrecy can be maintained as limited number of members and books of accounts need not be published.
-9 Act The co-operative society is governed by the State Co- operative Societies Act, 1960.The partnership firm is governed by Partnership Act, 1932
+Partnership firm does not enjoy an independent legal status.
+Legally there is no difference between the partnership firm and its partners.
+6 Registration Registration of co-operative society is compulsory under State Co-operative Society Act.
+Registration of partnership firm is optional.
+Registration is compulsory in the state of Maharashtra.
+7 Management The general body elects the managing committee which looks into the management of co-operative society The partners themselves manage the partnership firm.
+8 Secrecy There is no secrecy as members are more and books of accounts have to be published Secrecy can be maintained as limited number of members and books of accounts need not be published.
+9 Act The co-operative society is governed by the State Co- operative Societies Act, 1960.
+The partnership firm is governed by Partnership Act, 1932